hp3icc/emq-TE1ws/README.md

 GoTTY

-WiFi-AP - optional AP version
+Reuter WiFi-AP (optional Reuter wifi AP mode version)

  This version has HTML Dashboard running on websock, for the MMDVMHost and YSF Reflector, they are preconfigured to http port 80, but from the menu you can change to port 8000, 8080, or any other of your preference.